Hospitality Management

 This approach provides students with the opportunity to gain hands-on experience in the field of hospitality and tourism and to apply the principles they have studied at a world-renowned university.

 Students live with program participants from a variety of cultures in a state-of-the-art student housing complex near Walt Disney World® Resort.
 This complex has shopping within walking distance and provides full amenities and transportation to and from the Disney theme parks and resorts.
 Students receive training in their Disney roles and then engage in work-integrated learning throughout the Disney theme parks and resorts.
-Students also meet with an FSU professor monthly.
+Students also meet with an FSU instructor monthly.
 Total immersion in such an experiential learning situation helps students develop the invaluable cross-cultural skills and competencies needed to be successful global citizens in the 21st century.

 Eligibility

 Students need to be in good academic standing.
 They must be pursuing a degree program at an FSU partner university for this program.
 They must be majoring in Hospitality, Business, Marketing, Tourism, Communications, or a closely-related field, and their major must be approved by their home university to participate.
 At least some of the credits earned during the program must count toward students' graduation requirements.
 Students must be enrolled in their home institution the semester prior to participating in this program or be considered to be enrolled by the home university during their program participation.
 Students must intend to return to their home institution after the program’s completion.
 They must be 18 years old or older.
-Ideal candidates are outgoing and friendly, have very good English conversation skills.
+Ideal candidates are outgoing and friendly, and have very good English conversation skills.
 All students must pass an oral interview with a Disney recruiter.
 Students should also possess a sincere desire to gain hands-on experience in the field of hospitality and tourism for their future career path and be willing to be actively engaged in all components of the program.

 Each partner school will implement a pre-screening process in order to identify highly qualified and motivated students with strong English skills.
-Only students who receive a minimum of the following scores on one of these standardized English assessment tests and who are nominated through their home university's pre-screening process may be scheduled to interview with a Disney recruiter: 5.5 on the IELTS, 61 on the iBT TOEFL, 500 on the PBT TOEFL, or 550-600 on the TOEIC.
-Final acceptance into the program will be determined by the Disney recruiter conducting the personal interviews with each student.
+Only students who receive a minimum of the following scores on one of these standardized English assessment tests and who are nominated through their home university's pre-screening process may be scheduled to interview with a Disney recruiter:

-2024-2025 Hospitality Management Program Dates
+2025-2026 Hospitality Management Program Dates

 Participating Universities Arrive at FSU Arrive at Walt Disney World® Resort Program Ends